adamgreenhall/minpower/doc/about.rst

 License
 ---------

-**minpower** is distributed under the `MIT license <http://www.opensource.org/licenses/mit-license>`_.
+**Minpower** is distributed under the `MIT license <http://www.opensource.org/licenses/mit-license>`_.
 This basically means:

 Copyright 2011 by Adam Greenhall and contributors, minpowertoolkit.com

 Redistribution and use with or without modification, are ok provided that: redistributions of code must retain the copyright above, this list of conditions, and the disclaimer below.

-If you use **minpower** in published research, please cite minpowertoolkit.com.
+If you use **Minpower** in published research, please cite minpowertoolkit.com.
 If you use this code and modify it for the better, please share your improvements.
 But you are not required to.